Spring 2019 Rush Sign-Up

 There are 26 recognized Fraternities within the IFC, each founded on a unique set of principles and values.
 Recruitment is a time where potential new members get the opportunity to meet members of each of these chapters in order to identify where they believe they best fit.
 Throughout this rush period, which is typically about 2 weeks long, we encourage those interested in joining an IFC fraternity to interact with as many fraternities as possible in order to find the fraternity they want to join.
 In order to join a fraternity at UMD, there are several requirements: 12 credits, and at least a 2.5 GPA.
 While 2.5 is the minimum for the council, individual chapters might have a different GPA minimum, such as a 2.75.
 Be sure to ask every fraternity you speak with about their specific membership standards.

-- Recruitment officially begins with Meet the IFC on Sunday, September 2nd from 12:30-4 pm at Jimenez Hall.
+- Recruitment officially begins with our Spring IFC Recruitment Welcome Event on Wednesday, January 30th at 5PM.
 All recognized Interfraternity Council member organizations on-campus will be present for this event.
 This is a mandatory event.

 We know that joining an organization can be confusing for both the student, as well as the parents, so we wanted to include some FAQs here to help everyone navigate this process.

 - How much does it cost to be in a fraternity?

 - Each specific chapter sets their dues for each semester.
 However, it is nearly universal that dues are going to be higher during the semester that someone joins a fraternity, as there are often one-time new member dues.
 From that point forward, the cost per semester should stabilize.